symfony/symfony-docs/book/security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 So far, for simplicity, all the examples have stored the users' passwords
-in plaintext (whether those users are stored in a configuration file or in
+in plain text (whether those users are stored in a configuration file or in
 a database somewhere).
 Of course, in a real application, you'll want to encode
 your users' passwords for security reasons.
 This is easily accomplished by
 mapping your User class to one of several built-in "encoders".
 For example,